unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/02_apis-for-vendors/01_document-restlet-api.md

 java org.restlet.ext.apispark.Introspector --username 55955e02-0e99-47f8 --password 6f3ee88e-8405-44c8 --create-descriptor org.restlet.example.contact.api.ContactsApplication
 ```

-In the process succeeds, you should see the following logs in the console:
+If the process succeeds, you will see the following logs in the console:

 ```
 Instrospection complete